Anxiety And Relationships: 10 Tips For Making It Work

 Before we dive into the tips, let’s clarify what we’re referring to when we talk about relationships and anxiety.
 As noted by the American Psychological Association, anxiety is “an emotion characterized by feelings of tension, worried thoughts, and physical changes like increased blood pressure.”

 While experiencing occasional anxiety is natural, there is a difference between having occasional anxiety and having an anxiety disorder.
-For individuals with an anxiety disorder, there is a persistent feeling of nervousness and anxiety that can interfere with daily life.
+An anxiety disorder is a mental health condition that is characterized by a persistent feeling of nervousness and anxiety that can interfere with daily life.
+It is estimated that roughly 5.7% of adults in the US will experience generalized anxiety disorder at some point in their lives.

 Reducing feelings of anxiety about your relationship